 The power cable must be replaced if it is damaged.

-Check Evaporator Fan Motor Is Working
+Check Evaporator Fan Motor

 First, make sure that the evaporator fan motor is receiving power.
 If the power cord is unplugged, the evaporator fan motor will not be able to operate.

+Next, check to see if the evaporator fan motor is seized.
 Try to rotate the blades of the fan by hand.
 The motor should be replaced if the fan blades are stuck and cannot revolve freely.

 To check if the gasket is the problem, open the fridge and freezer doors and see if there is a gap between the door and the frame.
 If there is, then the gasket needs to be replaced.

-The heater should be turned on, and the compressor should be turned off.
+If all goes well, the heater should be turned on, and the compressor should be turned off.

 Showing that the defrost timer is not progressing is the fact that the timer does not transmit electricity to the defrost components or advance out of the defrost cycle within thirty minutes.